ShonenAsh/llms-for-omics/README.md

 This project evaluates how the amount and kind of API documentation given to an LLM affects the code it writes.
-Each benchmark injects a configurable slice of a library's docs into coding tasks, then scores the results to isolate documentation's effect — see the individual sub-folders for setup and run instructions.
+Each benchmark injects a configurable slice of a library's docs into coding tasks, then scores the results to isolate documentation's effect.

+See the individual sub-folders for setup and run instructions.

 ![System Design](System_Design.png)